The first five of North Market Bridge Park’s eventual 19 purveyors have been announced.

 New concept Market Bar will serve as the beverage merchant for North Market Bridge Park.

-Offering local spirits, craft beer, best-in-class wines and craft sodas, patrons can sip and stroll or park on the adjacent outdoor patio with both indoor and outdoor service available.
+Offering local spirits, craft beer, best-in-class wines and craft sodas, patrons can sip and stroll or park on the adjacent outdoor patio with both indoor and outdoor services available.
 Market Bar will also feature a retail component focused on local craft beer and independent wines.

 “Our vision for Market Bar is that it will be the hub and gathering place for market patrons and market merchants alike,” says Owner Pete Volker.
 “We are looking forward to collaborating on innovative programming, including pairings, tastings, and samplings that reflect the Market community.
 We will feature best-in-class cocktails crafted with high-quality local spirits, and a wide variety of wine and Ohio craft beer to enjoy at Market Bar or to take home.”